hachyderm/community/community.hachyderm.io/content/en/docs/moderation/actions-and-appeals/_index.md

 ### Warn

-The warning feature is a tool in the Mastodon admin tools that allows us to send a message directily to you.
+The warning feature is a tool in the Mastodon admin tools that allows us to send a message directly to you.

 When you receive a warning, that means that the moderation team has decided: